Student Wellbeing Advisory Service

 - Difficulties with settling into university

-- Worries about your studies (e.g. taking on difficult units, being placed on conditional status or questioning your course choice)
+- Worries about your studies or academic progress (e.g. taking on difficult units, being placed on conditional status or questioning your course choice)

-- Issues with your faculty or a school staff member.
+- Issues with your faculty, staff member or peers.

-Contact our experienced Student Wellbeing Advisors to discuss any issue, incident or activity that is frustrating, worrying, threatening or affecting you in any way - no matter how big or small.
+Contact our experienced Student Wellbeing Advisor team to discuss any issue, incident or activity that is frustrating, worrying, threatening or affecting you in any way - no matter how big or small.